yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-objects/index.md

 <div class="practice">
   <h2>Practice: Objects</h2>
-  <p>Create an object with keys that are family or friend titles (i.e. "sister", "bestFriend") and values that are the name of that family member or friend.
+  <p>Create an object with keys that are family or friend titles (i.e. "sibling", "bestFriend") and values that are the name of that family member or friend.
 Pets are family, too!</p>
   <ul>
     <li>Aim to have at least 6 family members of friends in your 'tree'</li>
     <li>Print to the console the entire object</li>